Calculate the foundation for the shed. Selecting and building a foundation for a shed. What to consider when choosing a foundation

 Features of building a foundation for a barn

-For light change houses for inventory, no basis is allowed.
-If the building is more massive, then the basement must be completed.
+For light change houses for equipment, the absence of a base is allowed.
+If the building is more massive, then the base must be completed.

 • Strength.